ayushdj/Easy_Animator/README.md

 This interface defines the methods that change the state of an IShape object.
 This interface will be implemented by class that represent the changes.
 We felt that this interface was required since classes that mutate the fields of IShape Objects share a lot of commonalities.
+Any class that implements this interface will also have an added "tweening" method, that allows us to make changes per "tick" in the animation (if the user selects a visual view).

 #### MoveShape (implements AnimationChanges):